rohinarora/CUDA/Week 2/readme.md

 * Slide 28/29.
 Wrap on same SMx.
 Block on same SMx.
 Wrap is just a way to schedule block on to a SMx.
 * Slide 30
   * Will occupy just 4/15 SMx at best at one time
+* Slide 31
+  * **Each SM will partition the blocks into warps and then schedule them for execution depending on available hardware resources.** Multiple blocks could be assigned to the same SM (but that doesn't mean they will be executed simultaneously.
+Depends on resources)
+* Slide 32.
+  * Each thread in a warp must executed the same instruction.
 * Slide 33.
-Wraps are 1D.
+  * Blocks can be 3D.
+But Wraps are 1D.
 Hardware concept
+  * Threads are grouped into warps based on the built-in variable
 * Slide 34
   * If block size=33, 2 wraps.
 Both wraps on same SMx.
 2nd wrap underutilized (1/32 cores being used in 2nd wrap)
 * Slide 36.
-But SM has 192 cores.
+SM has 192 cores.
 So 6 wraps at a time.
 The rest 58 wrap are in pending.
 64 wraps are max in a SM.
 This is running + pending + idle
+* Slide 39.
+  * All threads on a warp MUST execute the same instruction.
 * Slide 42.
 Good
-* cudaMalloc has pointer to pointer as input argument.
-Not sure why
+* Slide 43
+  * Kepler architecture information
+  * Multiprocessor here means an SM
+  * Max Threads / Block -> 1024
+  * Max Warps / SM -> 64
+  * Threads / Warp -> 32
+  * Max Threads / SM -> 2048 (32*64)(can have more than 1 block on a SM)
+  * Max Registers / Thread -> 255
+  * Registers / SM -> 64k
+  * Max Blocks / SM -> 16
+* Slide 46,47
+  * Timing/Profiling code
+* Slide 49-51
+  * Using NVPROF
-* compile VectorAddsolution.cu
+* Slide 54
-  * run ./add 10000 2048
-    * runs but doesn't give error !. only gives testing error.  _add some explanation here_ use wrapper_gpu_error. **todo**
+  * **Use memories efficiently**
+  * Avoid control flow divergence (slide 40)
+  * Avoid unnecessary data transfers
+  * Keep data being accessed often close to the processing elements
+  * Use registers and shared memory
-  * profiling. **todo**
+* Slide 55
-  * see lab once again incase you missed anything. **todo**
-  * save exec.bash present in cluster **todo**
-  * see Programming_Model_Execution_Model2 again. **todo**
-  * take other source files Nico has **todo**
+  * Profiling is key to performance
+  * Fitting your application to the GPU memory hierarchy is critical for performance
 * Questions
   * Slide 9.
 What do you mean by async call?
   * Slide 11.
 Why void** in cudaMalloc
   * Slide 13.
 What ifs.
 Answer to 4 questions
   * Slide 14.
 Pic not fully clear
   * Slide 19.
 What do you mean by "It has asynchronous behavior"?
+  * Slide 46.
+Why is cudaEventSynchronize needed?
+* ToDo
+  * Vector addition C and Cuda
+  * MatMul C and Cuda (Slide 20)
+  * compile VectorAddsolution.cu
+    * run ./add 10000 2048
+      * runs but doesn't give error !. only gives testing error.  _add some explanation here_ use wrapper_gpu_error. **todo**
+    * profiling. **todo**
+    * see lab once again incase you missed anything. **todo**
+    * save exec.bash present in cluster **todo**
+    * see Programming_Model_Execution_Model2 again. **todo**
+    * take other source files Nico has **todo**